ppetrovtv/pine_script_docs/source/Strategies.rst

 Broker Emulator
 ---------------

-There is a *broker emulator* at TradingView for testing strategies.
+There is a *broker emulator* on TradingView for testing strategies.
 Unlike real trading, the emulator fills orders only at chart prices, that is why an order can be filled only on next tick in forwardtesting and on next bar in backtesting (or later) after the strategy calculated.